britive/python-sdk/TECH-AND-TEST-README.md

 pytest tests/test_210-identity_providers.py -v
 pytest tests/test_220-my_access.py -v
 pytest tests/test_230-notifications.py -v
+pytest tests/test_240-my_secrets.py -v

 pytest tests/test_990-delete_all_resources.py -v
 ~~~

 Or you can simply run `pytest -v` to test everything all at once.
 The above commands however allow you to halt
 testing to fix issues that might arise.

+## Secrets Manager Testing

+Since the admin API actions for Secrets Manager are not yet built into this Python API Wrapper then
+some manual setup has to occur in the tenant used for testing.
+Specifically these tests will need at
+least 1 secret available to the calling user/service identity and one of those secrets has to be named
+"/Test".

+This will change once the admin API actions are built into this package as we can then programmatically create
+the vault and secrets before testing the britive.my_secrets functionality.